Italy-Adriacost

 Rosaflamingo, Greater flamingo (Phoenicopterus roseus)

-In the evening I went to a B&B Hotel Locanda del Passo Pomposa.
-A magnificent site, right on the river "Po of Volano" but when it gets warmer the cave will probably be bustling with Muskitos.
-After a wonderful beer we went to the cozy room.
+In the evening, I went to a B&B Hotel Locanda del Passo Pomposa.
+A magnificent site, right on the river "Po of Volano" but when it gets warmer the cave will probably be bustling with Gnats.
+After a wonderful beer, I went to the cosy room.

 Heilige Ibis, African sacred ibis, (Threskiornis aethiopicus)